 Cannabis is used for medicinal purpose not only in India but also in Middle East and other countries of Asia since time immemorial.
-This plant was also introduced in Europe in 19th century for treatment of neuralgia, insomnia, migraine, epilepsy, tetanus, rheumatism, and asthma.
+This plant was also introduced in Europe in 19th century for the treatment of neuralgia, insomnia, migraine, epilepsy, tetanus, rheumatism, and asthma.
 Hemp derivatives are suggested for treating glaucoma and as an antiemetic in cancer chemotherapy.
 In Ayurveda, the dried leaf of hemp is used in very low dosage.
-The powder of leaf is given in treatment of digestive weakness, insomnia, diarrhea, and irritable bowel syndrome.
+The powder of leaf is given in the treatment of digestive weakness, insomnia, diarrhea, and irritable bowel syndrome.

 Warning: Hemp is notorious for its narcotic use.
 It is classified as a narcotic, belonging to psychotropic disrupters due to its properties to change perceptions, emotions and brain functions.
 The possession and use of cannabis is illegal in most of the countries but some country do allow medical uses of this plant.

 In India, production, manufacture, possession, sale, purchase, transport, import interstate, export inter-state or use is illegal and can draw fine or imprisonment.
 Its cultivation without license can result in rigorous imprisonment (up to 10 years) and fine.
 But for personal use in small quantity, it is permissible and tolerated in most of Indian states.

 The drugs produced from cannabis have narcotic and sedative effect.
 Use of such medicine gives relief in pain, fatigue, inflammation and also induces sleep.
 In low therapeutic dose, cannabis improves appetite, digestion and may cause constipation.
 But prolonged abuse of this herb causes loss of appetite, gastric derangement, loss of self-control, and intoxication.